Zequez/FactorioMods/README.md

 Copyright © Ezequiel Adrian Schwartzman.
 All Rights Reserved.

-Licensed under the CPAL-1.0 (the same licence that Reddit uses, seems like a good licence for open sourcing web apps).
+Licensed under the CPAL-1.0 (the same license that Reddit uses, seemed like a good license for open sourcing web apps).